 What is a VPN?

 A VPN refers to a Virtual Private Network where one or more users, can access a public network, as though it was a private one.
 For instance, if you work for a company with a regional office located in a different geo-location from the head office, then setting up a VPN can allow the sharing of data and information on a public network as though it was the company’s in-house or private network.
+But before we uncover how to add a VPN connection, there’s more to know about VPNs in general.

-However, the most common use of a VPN has to be when users try to conceal their identity when accessing restricted websites.
+The most common use of a VPN has to be when users try to conceal their identity when accessing restricted websites.
 In a school network, there may be restrictions as to which sites you can and cannot access.
 As such, using a VPN can help you bypass the restriction, all while hiding your IP address to prevent revealing your personal identity as well as your access location.
 Learn more about how exactly a virtual private network protects you.

 Most organizations or private networks have been configured to block VPN technology to minimize the threat of unlawful infiltration which might lead to data loss.
 Technology evolves so fast, such that, most people who rely upon or use VPN technology are always working to circumvent the restrictions by improving it.
-Below we go through a step by step process of how to add a VPN, how to set up a VPN, and how to connect to a VPN.
+Below we go through a step by step process of how to add a VPN connection, how to set up a VPN, and how to connect to a VPN.

 How to add a VPN connection in Windows?